f1redf0x/exvirion-web/content/posts/wicked_rss_feeds.md

 Although I've done [an article on this before](https://firedfox.netlify.app/posts/rss_ftw/), I was asked in class how to set up an RSS reader.

-For those who want to [use a commercial solution, I recommend this video.](https://www.youtube.com/watch?v=Q_ZvlvQof34)
+For those who want to [use an easy, GUI, commercial solution, I recommend this video](https://www.youtube.com/watch?v=Q_ZvlvQof34).

-For those who want to do [Everything on the command line like a hacker or Linux Chad, I recommend this video from Luke Smith.](https://www.youtube.com/watch?v=hMH9w6pyzvU).
+For those who want to do [Everything on the command line like a hacker or Linux Chad, I recommend this video from Luke Smith](https://www.youtube.com/watch?v=hMH9w6pyzvU).

 # Formatting